AAA Magazines

 • Wi-Fi and cell service may not be available.

-• Bring extra cash or a credit card; some farms sell fresh produce and other products such as sauces, syrups, soaps, and salves.
+• Bring cash or a credit card; some farms sell fresh produce and value-added products, such as sauces, syrups, soaps, and salves.

 • Wear a hat, sunscreen, insect repellent, and closed-toe shoes.

-• Take a jacket and umbrella during the rainy season (November through March).
+• Bring a jacket and umbrella during the rainy season (typically November through March).

 You might also like: